SpaceG/spaceg.github.io/_posts/2015-04-30-subdomain-github.markdown

 Set your ssl to Flexible inside your Interface @ Cloudflare.
 Wait for a Moment.
+If you Stuck, contact they.
+Awesome Supporters Outhere!

 <a href="#">
     <img src="{{ site.baseurl }}/img/ssl-cloudflare.png" style="width:100%" alt="Lucas Gatsas">